mcc-us/ea/_questions/q14-filing-status.md

 A. Only Johnny must file a return.
 Greta is not required to file, because her only income is from wages.
 B. Neither has to file a return, because they are both senior citizens.
 C. Only Greta must file a return.
 Johnny is not required to file.
-D. Yes, both must file, because they have chosen to file separate returns (MFS). correct
+D. Yes, both must file, because they have chosen to file separate returns (MFS).

 Correct Answer Explanation for D: